chudamax/DockerTrap/README.md

 There are 3 main scripts:
 - app.py - The main request handler.
 Responsible for requests logging and working with internal fake images or containers.
-- analyzer.py - Implements request analyzing logic based on data from the database, shows the information about attacks to the user.
+- analyzer.py - Implements request analyzing logic based on data from the database, shows information about attacks.
 - actions.py - Can be used to export Threat Intelligence data to\from MISP or local CSV files.

 ## Implemented commands